SlvCtrlPlus/slvctrlplus-doc/protocol-1.0.md

 ## Commands
 ### Command `introduce`
 This is the first command the server sends to the component once it established a successful serial connection.
-The component needs to answer this command with some basic information about itself.
+The component MUST answer this command with some basic information about itself.
 (See *Response* section)

 #### Request
 No parameters